deeeelta/oxo-ttl/README.md

+Each X or O will disappear after 3 moves.
+[Play this variant here](https://deeeelta.github.io/tic-tac-toe-ai-with-ttl/).

 # Tic Tac Toe vs AI

 This project is a web-based implementation of the classic Tic Tac Toe game, where a human player competes against an AI opponent.
 The AI uses the minimax algorithm to make optimal moves, providing a challenging gameplay experience.